wainetam/sn-phonegap/README.md

         };

-        SignalPG.registerIsBluetoothEnabledCB(callback); # register callback method in JS SignalPG.isBluetoothEnabled(); # then call the method directly (unless it is a delegate method in the SDK) }
+        SignalPG.registerIsBluetoothEnabledCB(callback); # register callback method in JS SignalPG.isBluetoothEnabled(); # unless it is a delegate method in SDK, now call the method directly }
 </script>
 ```